chausner/BoincRpc/README.md

 # BoincRpc
-An asynchronous .NET Core implementation of the [BOINC GUI RPC protocol](http://boinc.berkeley.edu/trac/wiki/GuiRpc).
+An asynchronous .NET implementation of the [BOINC GUI RPC protocol](http://boinc.berkeley.edu/trac/wiki/GuiRpc).

 The implementation is up-to-date as of BOINC 7.18.1 and (almost) all RPC structures and commands are fully supported.
+The library is compatible with [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

 [![NuGet](https://img.shields.io/nuget/v/BoincRpc.svg)](https://www.nuget.org/packages/BoincRpc/)
 [![license](https://img.shields.io/github/license/chausner/BoincRpc.svg)](https://github.com/chausner/BoincRpc/blob/master/LICENSE)

 Usage
 -----
-RPC client usage should be largely self-explanatory.
-For information on the RPC commands, see the [BOINC wiki](http://boinc.berkeley.edu/trac/wiki/GuiRpc).
+Usage of the library should be largely self-explanatory.
+All functionality is provided via the `RpcClient` class.

-Connecting, authorizing and printing a list of all tasks:
+The following snippet shows how to connect and authenticate to a BOINC client and print a list of all current tasks:
 ```csharp
 using (RpcClient rpcClient = new RpcClient())
 {